Religious Education (RE).

 In Foundation Stage, reading skills are taught using a wide range of reading materials.
 We develop childrens enjoyment of books and aim to ignite a love of reading.
 They are given opportunities to ‘play’ out the stories they enjoy through role-play, story sacks and small world in the continuous provision.

-In Reception, children have the opportunity to read individually with an adult and are introduced to the Oxford Reading tree scheme which continues throughout Key Stage 1 and 2.
-Rooted in reading for pleasure and with systematic phonics at its heart, Oxford Reading Tree's well-loved characters, breadth of fiction and non-fiction, provide the resources to develop children into confident readers.
-Children further develop their enjoyment of reading through use of a reading area within each classroom as well as adult led story sessions and have opportunity to visit the school library and borrow a book to share with family at home.
+In Reception, children have the opportunity to read individually with an adult and are introduced to the a range of texts throughout Key Stage 1 and 2.
+Rooted in reading for pleasure and with systematic phonics at its heart, we introduce the children to well-loved characters, breadth of fiction and non-fiction and provide the resources to develop children into confident readers.
+Children further develop their enjoyment of reading through use of a reading area within each classroom as well as adult led story sessions and have opportunity to visit the school library areas and borrow a book to share with family at home.
+Our children also have access to the Bessacarr Local Community Library.

-In Key Stage 1 and 2, reading skills continue to be developed using Oxford Reading Tree and a wide range of new fiction and non-fiction titles to suit their individual reading level.
+In Key Stage 1 and 2, reading skills continue to be developed using a wide range of new fiction and non-fiction titles to suit their individual reading level.
 To further promote reading for pleasure, each classroom has its own reading area, with a wide range of books including stories, non-fiction and topic related books, where children can freely enjoy.
-Children’s comprehension skills are developed through whole class shared reading of texts, daily guided or reciprocal reading sessions, individual reading to an adult and independent reading.
+Children’s comprehension skills are developed through whole class shared reading of texts, daily guided reading sessions, individual reading to an adult and independent reading.

 Bug Club Reading